 The flipside for landlords is the inherent volatility of the tech sector; the early 2000s’ dot com bust is still a raw memory for many businesspeople.
 So it’s not uncommon for a landlord to demand somewhat onerous security requirements – letters of credit, for example, or significant lease payments up front.
 An excellent broker and vigorous representation during lease negotiations, coupled with strong financials demonstrating the that the company has a stable history and steady cash flow, can help mitigate a landlord’s concerns.
 Note that many landlords, in this context, will insist on a “good guy” clause from a company’s principal.
 Essentially this type of clause is a limited form of personal guarantee, where the principal agrees that – in the event of a default allowing the landlord to terminate the lease – the principal will be personally responsible for paying the rent until the company vacates the premises.

 New York City’s technology industry has boomed in neighborhoods like the Flatiron District and the rest of Midtown South.
-While rents in these locations have increased over the past few years, there are still excellent opportunities for companies that need loft-like, creative space with easy access to transportation and amenities in other locations that will satisfy the craving of the tech industry’s young workforce to live, work, and play in the same general vicinity.
+While rents in these locations have increased over the past few years, there are still excellent opportunities for companies that need loft-like, creative space with easy access to transportation like buses or routes for people that travel on bicycles even though this is not the safest mean of transportation and people suffer accidents sometimes, and if you’re injured in a bicycle accident you need to get a good lawyer for this.
 Many of these neighborhoods offer small (100,000 square feet or less) loft-like pre-war office buildings that are a far cry from the stuffy Midtown office towers that most technology companies have shunned.
 Even larger buildings below 34th Street have engaged in aggressive capital improvement programs that have not only improved their operational performance, but also included lobby, elevator, and common corridor upgrades that make them desirable places to come to work.

 4. Price and Term